artefactual/atom-docs/user-manual/access-content/browse.rst

 3. Choose a description by clicking the hyperlink description name.
-4. To see all child-l;evel descriptions, You can display all results by clicking the **X** on the "top-level descriptions" :term:`filter tag`.
+4. To see all child-level descriptions, You can display all results by clicking the **X** on the "top-level descriptions" :term:`filter tag`.
 5. You can continue to refine your browsing using :term:`facet filter` or :ref:`advanced-search`.